#82 The Gage Hotel

 We've enjoyed some good people watching.
 Our most fun chat was with some ranchers.
 They described an enjoyable night they spent at the hotel bar once, getting drunk with Tommy Lee Jones (who has a nearby ranch) and Tom Selleck.

-maybe the most lively.
+This was the most nowhere of them all, and maybe the most lively.
 I'm kind of sad that the hotel has become more upscale than when we stayed.
 It has become more of a hotel for spa enthusiasts than Big Bend hikers.
 Oh well.

 My New Year's Resolution for 2014 was to start documenting some of the memorable overnights I've had in some very odd and curious motels and hotels.
 Like the adventures in my Dining Blog, I have learned to enjoy the surprises that happen when you step out of the comfort zone, far away from the well-known chains.